gravitee-lab/GraviteeCiCdOrchestrator/std-ops/gravitee-lab/secrets/README.md

 # test retrieving secret
 secrethub read "${SECRETHUB_ORG}/${SECRETHUB_REPO}/graviteebot/circleci/secrethub-svc-account/token"
 ```
+* finally, in Circle CI, you created a 'cicd-orchestrator' context in the [gravitee-lab] organization:
+  * dedicated to the Gravitee Ci CD Orchestrator application
+  * and in that 'cicd-orchestrator' Circle CI context, you set the 'SECRETHUB_CREDENTIAL' env. var. with value the token of the service account you just created

 * Circle CI Token and secret file used by the Gravitee CI CD Orchestrator :